BurkovBA/BurkovBA.github.io/content/blog/2022-12-31-1/index.md

 ### Posterior collapse

+There are plenty of other issues left with regularization of the latent space of VAE.

+For instance, sometimes generative part of VAE almost ignores the input image and generates a very generic image, very dissimilar from the input.
+Some authors claim that this happens when the regularization term of VAE (that moves prior on $\bf z$ closer to Gaussian) takes over the reconstruction term.

-So, there are plenty of issues left with regularization of the latent space of VAE.
-There are dozens of flavours of VAE, which address these and other issues, such as denoising VAE (DVAE), vector quantization VAE (VQ-VAE) and other, which I won't cover here.
+This gave rise to dozens of flavours of VAE, which address these and other issues, such as beta VAE, vector quantization VAE (VQ-VAE) and other, which I won't cover here.

 ## References: